ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # July 2, 2019

 - Movie!
-  - Spider-man: Far From Home!
+  - Spider-Man: Far From Home.
 - Caught up with an old friend from Oregon.

 # July 1, 2019